NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/P2Player.md

 ## Summary

 The P2P layer efficiently transports parcels through the announcement-request-delivery mechanism, while using integrity hash values and other checks to ensure the correctness of parcels.
-The transport component is responsible for transmitting parcel information between couriers and sorting centers.
+The transport component is responsible for transmitting parcel information between couriers and sorting centres.
 It uses a method called retransmission request to ensure that no critical information is missed, and performs identity verification and reconnection when needed.
 It provides an efficient, secure and stable communication basis for information transmission through various mechanisms.